taw10/crystfel/doc/man/indexamajig.1.md

 : The rotation matrix trace tolerance in degrees.
 Default 3.

 **--felix-domega=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Degree range of omega (moscaicity) to consider.
+Default 2.

 **--felix-fraction-max-visits=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Cutoff for minimum fraction of the max visits.
+Default: 0.75.

 **--felix-max-internal-angle=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Cutoff for maximum internal angle between observed spots and predicted spots.
+: Default: 0.25.

 **--felix-max-uniqueness=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Cutoff for maximum fraction of found spots which can belong to other crystallites.
+: Default: 0.5.

 **--felix-min-completeness=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Cutoff for minimum fraction of projected spots found in the pattern.
+: Default: 0.001.

 **--felix-min-visits=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Cutoff for minimum number of voxel visits.
+Default: 15.

 **--felix-num-voxels=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Number of voxels for Rodrigues space search Default: 100.

 **--felix-sigma=n**
-: Low-level parameter for the Felix indexing algorithm.
+: The sigma of the 2theta, eta and omega angles.
+Default: 0.2.

 **--felix-tthrange-max=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Maximum 2theta to consider for indexing (degrees).
+Default: 30.

 **--felix-tthrange-min=n**
-: Low-level parameter for the Felix indexing algorithm.
+: Minimum 2theta to consider for indexing (degrees).
+Default: 0.

 **--xgandalf-sampling-pitch=n**
 : Selects how dense the reciprocal space is sampled.
 [0-4]: extremelyLoose to : extremelyDense.
-[5-7]: standardWithSeondaryMillerIndices to : extremelyDenseWithSeondaryMillerIndices.
-Default is 6 : (denseWithSeondaryMillerIndices).
+[5-7]: standardWithSecondaryMillerIndices to : extremelyDenseWithSecondaryMillerIndices.
+Default: 6 : (denseWithSecondaryMillerIndices).

 **--xgandalf-grad-desc-iterations**
 : Selects how many gradient descent iterations are performed.
 [0-5]: veryFew to : extremelyMany.
-Default is 4 (manyMany).
+Default: 4 (manyMany).

 **--xgandalf-tolerance**
 : relative tolerance of the lattice vectors.
-Default is 0.02.
+Default: 0.02.

 **--xgandalf-no-deviation-from-provided-cell**
 : If a prior unit cell was provided, and this flag is set, the found unit cell